igloo-project/igloo-doc/source/maven/releasing.md

 If a new bootstrap version is needed, change project version and push modification on main branch. main branch is automatically published.

-## Updating an igloo-based project
+## Updating an Igloo-based project

 Once `igloo-parent` is released: